snafees/ortho_seqs/README.md

 # ortho_seqs
 Converting sequence data (DNA/RNA/protein) to tensor-valued orthogonal polynomials and projecting phenotypes onto the polynomial space.
+Find out more about the approach in this paper [Analyzing genomic data using tensor-based orthogonal polynomials with application to synthetic RNAs](https://academic.oup.com/nargab/article/2/4/lqaa101/6030984) The paper gives an example of this method as applied to a case of synthetic RNA from a previously published dataset.
+Another manuscript detailing the use of this method to understand binding affinities of transcription factors (TFs) is currently in progress.
+The tool can also be used for protein sequence data and functionality to analyze amino acid sequences has been added to the CLI.

 # to install an environment with dependencies for this package
 ```